cansu97/PixelAI/README.md

 # PixelAI
-End-to-End Pixel-Based Deep Active Inference for Body Perception and Action
+End-to-End Pixel-Based Deep Active Inference for Body Perception and Action.
+Published in IEEE International conference on Developmental Learning and Epigenetic Robotics 2020.
+Paper: https://arxiv.org/abs/2001.05847

 This repository includes code for performing active inference with a simulated NAO robot in Gazebo and offline perceptual inference tests.